2025 / 04 / 22

 1. Sparkling Wine Production

-The production of sparkling wines, such as Champagne, Prosecco, and Cava, relies heavily on the controlled introduction and retention of CO2.
+The production of sparkling wines such as Champagne, Prosecco and Cava largely depends on the controlled addition and maintenance of carbon dioxide.

-• Méthode Traditionnelle (Traditional Method): Similar to bottle-conditioned beer, this high-quality sparkling wine production method involves a secondary fermentation in the bottle, producing the characteristic fine bubbles.
+• Méthode Traditionnelle (Traditional Method): Traditional method (traditional approach) : Similar to bottle-fermented beer, the production method of this high-quality sparkling wine requires a secondary fermentation in the bottle, thereby generating the characteristic fine bubbles.

-• Carbonation: For less expensive sparkling wines, CO2 is directly injected into still wine under pressure, similar to force carbonating beer.
-In this instance, CO2 cartridges or cylinders are the direct source of the carbonation.
+• Carbonation: For the cheaper sparkling wines, CO2 is added to still wine under pressure, just like force carbonating beer.
+In this instance, CO2 cartridges or cylinders are the immediate source of carbonation.

 2. Protecting Wine Quality